Recent

 SIRC undertakes commissioned projects and conducts on-going research for European and UK government bodies, major companies, trade associations, etc. Some of our clients are listed here.

-The Centre has recently completed a European Commission FP6 project in collaboration with the Amsterdam School of Communication (ASCoR).
+The Centre has completed a European Commission FP6 project in collaboration with the Amsterdam School of Communication (ASCoR).
 We have developed the original SIRC Guidelines on Science and Health Communication (in association with the Royal Institution and Royal Society) to give them a truly European provenance after detailed consultation with key actors and stake holders across the EU.
 The new Guidelines for Scientists on Communicating with the Media can be found in the MESSENGER section of the website.
 Additional reports and materials from the project are also available here.

 We also focus on issues and topics simply because we find them important and interesting — and because we can.
 What we produce is regularly covered in the popular media.
 You can see some examples here